-Our Grenache grapes were grown on our 120-acre certified organic estate vineyard.
+Our Grenache Blanc grapes were grown on our 120-acre certified organic estate vineyard.

 The 2006 vintage was a study of contrasts, with a cold, wet start, a very hot early summer, a cool late summer and a warm, beautiful fall.
-Late winter rainfall gave the grapevines ample groundwater, and produced relatively generous crop sizes.
-The moderate late-season temperatures resulted in a delayed but unhurried harvest, wines with strong varietal character, noteworthy elegance and good acids.
-The Grenache harvest began October 4th and continued through October.
+Ample rainfall in late winter gave the grapevines ample groundwater, and produced relatively generous crop sizes.
+The relatively cool late-season temperatures resulted in a delayed but unhurried harvest, wines with lower than normal alcohols, strong varietal character, and good acids.
+Our Grenache Blanc was harvested, slightly later than normal, between September 27th and October 27th.